lightmanrsa/ev_modelling/source/architecture.rst

    * - Value prioriy
      - Description
    * - 1.
 Learnability
-     - The highest priority of VencoPy is to provide a straight-forward easy-to-apply tool to estimate electric vehicle fleets' load shifting potential.
+     - The highest priority of VencoPy is to provide an easy-to-apply tool for scientists (not primarily developpers) to estimate electric vehicle fleets' load shifting potential.
+Hence, easy to understand approaches, code structures and explicit formulations are favored.
    * - 2.
 Readibility
-     - Future developments should not impair the linear process structure of the main venco script file.
-Where a solution significantly contributes to the learnability (e.g. an additional library), this may motivate a deviation from this principle
+     - The readability of the code, especially the linear flow structure of the main VencoPy file should be preserved.
+Source code and equations should be easy to read and understand.
+Splitting of statements is favored over convoluted one-liners.
+Significant learnability improvements (e.g. through an additional library), may motivate a deviation from this principle.
    * - 3.
 Reproducibility
-     - Reproducibility is achieved by transparent versioning of the VencoPy releases as well as its well-defined input definition.
+     - The model has to be deterministic and reproducible both on the scientific and on the technical level.
+Hence, all example and test artifacts have to be part of the git repository.
+Source code revisions should be used to reference reproducible states of the source code.
    * - 4.
 Reliability
-     - Reliability is tested on various machines before release.
+     - The software has to operate without crashes and should terminate early, if scientific requirements are not met.
+Testing and asserting expectations in code is encouraged.
 However, in its alpha-version no special error catching routines are implemented.
    * - 5.
 Performance
      - Performance is not a high priority, since runtimes are quite quick.
-However, basic coding principles are applied to not unnecessarily overload the code or methods in the code.
+However, basic performance considerations like efficient formulation and application of libraries and algorithms should be taken into account.

 Organizational information